Is Change Management the course for you?

-Read on to discover how learning effective change management techniques will help you and your organization.
+Read on to learn how effective change management techniques will help you and your organization.

 Please introduce yourself

-My name is Jumoke and I am one of the freelance trainers at Knowledge Train.
-I train AgilePM, PRINCE2, MSP, Change Management, AgileBA and DevOps.
+My name is Jumoke and I am one of the trainers at Knowledge Train.
+In addition to training in Change Management I also deliver training in AgilePM, PRINCE2, MSP and DevOps.

 What is change management?